Author: Gary Hemming CeMAP CeFA CeRGI CSP

 If I can’t use my own bank, who does offer bridging loans?

-The market is now dominated by a more specialist group of lenders.
+The bridging loan market is now booming and there are more and more specialist bridging lenders available.
 These lenders are made up of challenger banks, specialist independent lenders and privately funded lenders.

-Most of the lenders aren’t household names, so it can be a little trickier to know who you’re dealing with when looking at potential lenders.
+Most of the lenders aren’t household names and in most cases, aren’t generally known by the public, unless they have a strong knowledge of bridging.
+It can therefore be a trickier to know who you’re dealing with when looking at potential lenders.

-A good start when choosing a lender is to look to work with an FCA regulated lender.
+If you are looking to borrow against a property you live, or plan on moving into, an FCA regulated bridging loan will be needed.
+If the bridging finance lender is FCA regulated, it should give you confidence in dealing with them.
 They are held to a higher standard in how they treat their customers.
 Even for unregulated loans, that may offer you a greater peace of mind that you’re dealing with a reputable company.

 How can I find the best deal?